jvanbruegge/binder_datatypes/README.md

 Process_Calculus|formalization of the pi calculus transition relation and the  associated strong rule induction principle (Sect 7.1 and App.
 C.3)
 System_Fsub|formalization of System F with subtyping, the associated strong rule induction principles, and the POPLmark challenge 1A, (Sect 7.2 and App.
 E)
 Infinitary_Lambda_Calculus|formalization of Mazza's isomorphism between the untyped lambda calculus and the affine uniform infinitary lambda calculus in Iso_LC_ILC (Sect 7.4 and App.
-D)
-System_Fc|formalization of the historic evolution of System Fc
+D) infinitary_FOL|formalization of the infinitary first-order logic deduction relation and the associated strong rule induction principle (Sect 8.1)

 The session structure resembles the directory structure: theories from session <SESSION> are placed in the directory src/thys/<SESSION>.
 Exceptions to this rule are the Isabelle_Prelim session which